rodneyshupe/Cookbook/Recipes/Sides/CubanBlackBeans.rst

 Notes
 -----

-In a pinch you can substitute 3 19oz cans of black beans and don't add the water.
+In a pinch you can substitute 3 19 ounce cans of black beans and don't add the water.
 Still simmer with the green onion to infuse the flavour.